NSO-developer/nso-gitbook/development/concepts/api-overview/python-api-overview.md

 {% hint style="info" %}
 From NSO version 4.5 and onwards, a Yang leaf-list is represented differently than before.
 Reading a leaf-list using Maagic used to result in an ordinary Python list (or None if the leaf-list was non-existent).
 Now, reading a leaf-list will give back a `LeafList` object whether it exists or not.
 The `LeafList` object may be iterated like a Python list and you may check for existence using the `exists()` method or the `bool()` operator.
 A Maagic leaf-list node may be assigned using a Python list, just like before, and you may convert it to a Python list using the `as_list()` method or by doing `list(my_leaf_list_node)`.

-You should update your code to cope with the new behavior.
-If you for any reason are unable to do so, you can instruct Maagic to behave as in previous versions by setting the environment variable `DEPRECATED_MAAGIC_WANT_LEAF_LIST_AS_LEAF` to `true`, `yes` or `1` before starting your Python process (or NSO).

-Note that this environment variable is deprecated and will be removed in the future.
 {% endhint %}

 ```